The Sins of the Mother, A short story of the Thelenic Curriculum

 Ritala smiled, and suddenly all trace of weariness seemed to leave her.
 “Who said anything about a Challenge, you child-snatching witch?”

 The attack was so sudden that Hypatia barely parried it.
 Usually, Magisters fought with blasts of elemental power- fire, lightning or occasionally, ice.
-Ritala's attack, however, was a simple, focussed lance of pure Aether, aimed squarely at Hypatia's very Pattern- a literal attempt to take her apart piece-by-piece.
+Ritala's attack, however, was a simple, focused lance of pure Aether, aimed squarely at Hypatia's very Pattern- a literal attempt to take her apart piece-by-piece.
 It was the most primal of attacks, allowing for no subtlety, and even as Hypatia threw her own Aether against it she could tell Ritala was the stronger by far.
 Still she fought back, desperately, and within seconds the rest of the Senior Faculty came to her aid, some pouring their own Aether into the counter-strike, whilst others attacked Ritala directly with a barrage of every conceivable magical assault.
 Yet, somehow, Ritala still stood, even as she gradually gave ground.
 Ullarth and Thelir alone were uninvolved in the struggle, and Hypatia glanced towards them, hoping to ease their confusion.
 She saw none.
 Ullarth, clear-eyed and calm, smiled reassuringly back at her, and stepped to her side, a supportive gesture that none watching failed to witness.
 None save Ritala herself saw Queen's Bitch, now held low to Ullarth's side, reach out to lightly touch Hypatia's skin.

 The effect was sudden and deadly.
 At the touch of that terrible blade, Hypatia's defences utterly collapsed, and a single, ravenous tendril of Ritala's power, driven by pure hatred, snaked into her Pattern and tore her mind apart.
 Even as she died, as she collapsed, writhing, into her stolen son's arms, Hypatia heard his hissed whisper.